-Investigations of Code and policy violations will be led by the Chief Risk and Compliance Officer, working with partners such as HR, Finance, and Programs, as needed and while respecting the need for confidentiality.
+Investigations of Code and policy violations will be led by the Risk and Compliance Office, working with partners such as HR, Finance and Programs, as needed and while respecting the need for confidentiality.
 Employees are required to cooperate with an investigation.

 Winrock takes all concerns seriously and will address all reports.
 Out of respect for the privacy of individuals who may be affected by your report, Winrock may be unable to provide you with detailed results of our investigation and may not tell you what actions were taken in response.
 Whenever practicable, we will provide you with status updates, so you know that your concern is receiving an appropriate response.
-Our Chief Risk and Compliance Officer, members of the Executive Team and the Compliance and Audit Committee of Winrock's Board of Directors also monitor the resolution of cases.